A proposal to improve the accuracy of cosmological observables and address the Hubble tension problem: Computation of exemplary cosmological models with dynamical dark energy

-Now, we proceed with the same model comparison, ``DES-Y3 CPL model'' versus $\Lambda$CDM, but this time applying our proposed computational procedure, which consistently employs the parameterization of $H_0$, according to the choice of using ``early-based'' or ``locally-based'' values for $H_0$.
-The results are shown in Fig.~\ref{fig:DES_integration}.
-We make a side-by-side comparison of the plots, where the left-hand column shows results using again the ``early'' CMB-based $H_0=67.56$ km/sec/Mpc from \citet{Collaboration2018}, while the right-hand column displays the results using the mean value of the locally-determined $H_0=72.82\pm1.2$ km/sec/Mpc from \citet{Riess2022}.
+The results for the \qn{DES-Y3 CPL model} are shown in Fig.~\ref{fig:DES_integration}.
+We make a side-by-side comparison of the plots, using the \qn{early} CMB-based $H_0=67.56\pm 0.42$ km/sec/Mpc from \citet{Collaboration2018}, that is the \qn{fixed EDs} approach (left-hand column), and the locally based, that is the \qn{fixed $H_0$} approach (right-hand column) using $H_0=73.04\pm1.2$ km/sec/Mpc from \citet{Riess2022}.
 Top panels show the expansion histories, and the middle and bottom panels show the CMB temperature and matter power spectra, respectively.
 Let us first focus on the top panels.
 The top-left panel depicts the results for the CMB-based value of $H_0$.
-According to the non-positive parameter $w_a$ of the CPL model for DE, we clearly see a significantly decreased value of $H_0 = 48.68$ km/sec/Mpc, compared to the configured value $H_0=67.56$.
-Of course, that value for $H_0$ is not in agreement with observations, but in light of the expectation from Fig.~\ref{fig:intForwardiCDM}, we can understand what happened: the increasing \acidx{EOS} parameter results in a decrease of $H_0$ towards the present time.
+According to the nonpositive parameter $w_a$ of the CPL model for DE, we clearly see a significantly decreased value of $H_0 = 48.68$ km/sec/Mpc, compared to the configured value $H_0=67.56$.
+Of course, that value for $H_0$ is not in agreement with observations, but in light of the expectation from Fig.~\ref{fig:intForwardiCDM}, we can understand what happened: the increasing EoS parameter results in a decrease of $H_0$ toward the present time.
 Again, around $a_{\text{rec}}$, there is no difference between the DES-Y3 CPL model and $\Lambda$CDM, for both $\Lambda$ and DE are then subdominant.
-The top-right panel shows results for the locally-based value of $H_0$, which is parameterized according to the amended version of the CLASS code.
-The relative evolution of $H$ in the DES-Y3 CPL model displays a slight s-shape (gray line).
-This calculation corresponds to the situation illustrated in Fig.~\ref{fig:intICcorrect}, where the backward integration ``arrives'' at the correct \acidx{IC}.
+The top-right panel shows results for the locally based value of $H_0$.
+The relative evolution of $H$ in the DES-Y3 CPL model displays a slight s-shape (gray curve in the inset).
+This calculation corresponds to the situation illustrated in Fig.~\ref{fig:intICcorrect}, where the backward integration \qn{arrives} at the correct EDs.